-Uveitis is inflammation of the uveal tract—the iris, ciliary body, and choroid.
-Most cases are idiopathic, but identifiable causes include various infections and systemic diseases, many of which are autoimmune.
+Uveitis is defined as inflammation of the uveal tract—the iris, ciliary body, and choroid.
+However, the retina and fluid within the anterior chamber and vitreous are often involved as well.
+Most cases are idiopathic and presumed autoimmune; identifiable causes include trauma, infection, and systemic diseases, many of which are autoimmune.
 Symptoms include decreased vision, ocular ache, redness, photophobia, and floaters.
-Although intraocular inflammation is identified clinically, identifying the cause of the inflammation typically requires testing.
+Although uveitis is identified clinically, identifying the cause typically requires testing.
 Treatment depends on cause but typically includes topical, locally injected, or systemic corticosteroids with a topical cycloplegic-mydriatic drug.
 Noncorticosteroid immunosuppressive drugs may be used in severe and refractory cases.
-Infectious causes require antimicrobial therapy.

 Infrequently, systemic drugs cause uveitis (usually anterior).
 Examples are sulfonamides, pamidronate (an inhibitor of bone resorption), rifabutin, and cidofovir.

 Systemic diseases causing uveitis and their treatment are discussed elsewhere in TheMANUAL.

 Symptoms and signs may be subtle and vary depending on the site and severity of inflammation.